 We took the guesswork out of the equation by testing dozens of popular VPNs for Windows and ranking the top providers.
 This guide highlights the four best VPN services for Windows.
 While each of them offers a unique mix of features and performance, they are all reliable, secure, and private.
 You can’t go wrong choosing any one of them.

-Ranking the best VPNs for Windows
+Ranking the best VPNs for Windows in 2022

 Before we examine each of the VPNs in detail, let’s first cover the criteria we used for ranking the best VPNs for Windows operating systems.
 All of our recommended Windows VPN services meet these criteria: